How to Use the Motorcycle Handbook to Prepare for the Driving Exam

 A motorcycle handbook is an important safety manual that you should read before operating a motorcycle.
 The Department of Motor Vehicles (DMV) in each state publishes a manual that you can read to learn about the applicable laws in your state as well as all of the safety procedures you need to follow.
 A DMV motorcycle handbook is a comprehensive guide that is well worth the time to read.

 Not only is a motorcycle manual a helpful resource for your own knowledge, but it is also your best resource when studying for your knowledge test and riding exam at the DMV.
 By reading through the handbook, you will gain confidence in your knowledge of laws and the safety practices you will need to know for your licensing tests.
-In the sections below, learn more about the benefits of reading a handbook and discover where you can get a copy of your state’s manual.
+You can learn more about your state’s motorcycle handbook by visiting your state-specific page below:

 Select a state to begin: